 Follow the company’s directions for the specific tour you select.

 This organization offers several fascinating, roughly 90-minute tours (in English, if requested) of unusual, mostly underground sites in Berlin.
-(Literally, underground.)
-Options include a genuine WWII bunker, a partially destroyed flak tower, and a Cold War-era nuclear fallout shelter.
+(And I mean literally underground.)
+Options include a genuine WW2 bunker, a partially destroyed flak tower, and a Cold War-era nuclear fallout shelter.
 Or visit the only genuine escape tunnel dug under the Berlin Wall that can still be visited today.

-I took my students to a combination tour of the nuclear fallout shelter and the WWII bunker.
+I took my students to a combination tour of the nuclear fallout shelter and the WW2 bunker.
 (The combo is no longer listed on the website, though.)
-EVERYONE in our group of twenty people liked it.
-The tour oozed history and was as authentic as you can get— these are the actual bunkers, not recreations.
+And everyone in our group of twenty people liked it.
+The tour oozed history and was as authentic as you can get.
+Note these are the actual bunkers, not recreations.

 To select and book the tour that appeals to you, click here.
-Be sure to plan ahead, since tour dates and times vary by season.
+But be sure to plan ahead, since tour dates and times vary by season.

 From Alexanderplatz S-bahn station, take Tram M5 to the Freienwalderstraße stop, then a 10-minute walk to the end of Freienwalderstraße.